Quick Summary :-

 Advantages

-• A Full Stack Developer Skills will add to your profile.
+- Full stack developer skills add significant value to your professional profile.
 These skills span across numerous domains and fields.

 Disadvantages